sorenmacbeth/markov-chainz/README.md

 # markov-chainz

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to generate text using markov chains

 ## Usage